Essential Daily Dose: Maximize Vitamin D and Folate Benefits

 Minerals like calcium, iron, and magnesium support bone strength, oxygen transport, and cellular energy.
 Calcium and vitamin D work together for bone remodeling; iron is essential for hemoglobin and energy; magnesium is a cofactor for hundreds of enzymes, including those that make ATP.
 Recommended intakes change by age, sex, and life stage — especially for adolescents, pregnant people, and older adults — and ULs guide safe supplementation.
 The table below summarizes common RDA/AI and UL values and lists primary food sources to support a diet‑first plan.

-Note: absorption and bioavailability matter — calcium absorption depends on vitamin D, iron absorption is better from heme sources and helped by vitamin C, and high‑phytate diets can lower magnesium uptake.
+Note: absorption and bioavailability matter — calcium absorption depends on vitamin D, iron absorption is better from heme sources and is helped by vitamin C, and high‑phytate diets can reduce magnesium uptake.

 This table gives concise targets and food‑first sources; clinical care may require blood tests (for example, ferritin for iron) before starting supplements.